 Eye Problems

-Aging individuals navigating the complexities of this condition may find themselves grappling with a range of eye-related symptoms that can be both visually and physically distressing.
+Aging individuals navigating the complexities of hyperthyroidism in aging may find themselves grappling with a range of eye-related symptoms that can be both visually and physically distressing.

 Another notable manifestation is the unsettling occurrence of bulging eyes, also known as exophthalmos.
 This protrusion of the eyes from their normal position can be a disconcerting sight, affecting not only one’s appearance but also their self-confidence.